superlinked/VectorHub/docs/contributing/style_guide.md

 ### 5 Be hierarchical
-#### Organize your content like a building, and show us the blueprint.
+#### Organize your content like a building, and show us the blueprint first.

 Add clear **headings** and **subheadings** that give information and an overview to your readers.
 This will enable readers to navigate to relevant sections and search engines to scan it.

 Give an overview of where you're going in your Introduction.

 Link (scroll-to-anchor) between concepts in your article (or to other articles on the platform) where it makes sense.

 ### 6 Cite all sources
 #### Give credit where credit is due.
 Always.